-- L.fulica Mucins: The Novel Source For The Evaluation of Antibacterial Efficacy Against Various Pathogenic Bacterial Species
+L.fulica Mucins: The Novel Source for the Evaluation of Antibacterial Efficacy against Various Pathogenic Bacterial Species.

 DOI: